JeffreyYuENL/swupdate-enl/doc/source/handlers.rst

 The structure *img_type* contains the file descriptor of the stream pointing to the first byte of the image to be installed.
 The handler must read the whole image, and when it returns back SWUpdate can go on with the next image in the stream.

-The data parameter is usually a pointer that was registered with the handler.
-For script handlers it is instead a pointer to a ``struct script_handler_data`` which contains a ``script_fn`` enum value, indicating the current installation phase, and the registered data pointer.

 SWUpdate provides a general function to extract data from the stream and copy to somewhere else: